 The San Bernardino National Forest has eight designated Wilderness Areas: San Jacinto, Santa Rosa, San Gorgonio, Cucamonga, Bighorn Mountain, Cahuilla Mountain, South Fork San Jacinto, and Sheep Mountain.
 These areas add an abundance of panoramic vistas, solitude and primitive experiences for visitors.
 There are outstanding opportunities for hiking, backpacking, cross-country skiing, horseback riding, fishing, and picknicking in Wilderness Areas.

 San Bernardino was named in 1810, when Spanish priest Francisco Dumetz led an expedition through the area.
 In 1839, the Mexican government granted Californio ranchero José del Carmen Lugo the right to settle the area, which was formalized when he was granted Rancho San Bernardino in 1842.
 Following the American Conquest of California, the community on the rancho incorporated as a city in 1854.
 The city grew significantly in the late 19th century as a commercial hub at the crossroads between Southern California and the American Southwest.
-Today, San Bernardino is an important regional hub for the Inland Empire.
+Today, San Bernardino is an important hub for the Inland Empire and Southern California.